GfSE/SAF-Specification/stakeholders.md

 Individual or organization that plans the Product portfolio, i.e. which products are available, will be available, which capabilities will they have.

 ## Concern
+* Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
+* Show in a concise manner the relationships from operational process to operational story and to operational performer.
 * What operational capabilities are defined?

-  ***Rationale:  In my role, I need to plan the system capabilities to support operational capabilities.***
 # Project Manager
 Definition - Project Manager:
 The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.
 The Project Manager controls that the work packages are completed in time and agreed milestones are met.
 A clear definition of the solution for the stated problem allows planning to be done properly.